mkeke/2021-slide-puzzle/readme.md

 - Timed game (on off)

-Quick and dirty design sketches.
+Starting with some quick and dirty design sketches.

 <img src="screenshots/01-design.jpg" />